lhf552004/quiz-project/doc/routers/quizRouter.md

 Request parameters:

-        id(string): The id of the quiz to be retrieved.
+        name(string): The name of the quiz to be retrieved.

 Request body: None